axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 -----------

 #.
 Replace all Portal projects with the versions of the new release.
 #.
-Update portal dependency of the customer project in pom.xml.
+Upgrade your projects to use the latest portal version by using the **Convert Project** feature.
+Please find more information here: :dev-url:`Converting Projects </doc/nightly/designer-guide/process-modeling/projects/converting.html#converting-projects>`
 #.
 Follow detailed migration notes for each version below.
 #.
 If customization needs copying code from Portal, merge changes between the
    two versions of the Portal for copied code.